 How I Get Unstuck – 8 Easy Ways to Get Out of a Funk

 This is not the first rut I’ve had in my life, but it took a very silly tiff with the Brit and him wondering what was up with me to get me out of my head.
 I took a good look in the mirror and said “Okay, Miss Yasmine.
 Sort your s*** out.”
-I am not ashamed to say I took a mental health day and stayed home from work that day.
+I am not ashamed to say I took a mental health day and stayed home from work.

 Cutting the tag out